 901 NE 144 Stormwater Park

-In collaboration with Van Alen’s “Keeping Current” initiative and the City of North Miami, Department Design Office is leading a team comprised of Miami artist Adler Guerrier, Miami architect Andrew Aquart, and hazard mitigation start-up Forerunner to reimagine the future of flood-prone residential lots.
-The project includes the development of a masterplan as well as a pilot site design.
+In collaboration with Van Alen’s “Keeping Current” initiative and the City of North Miami, Department Design Office led a team comprised of Miami artist Adler Guerrier, Miami architect Andrew Aquart, and hazard mitigation start-up Forerunner to reimagine the future of flood-prone residential lots.
+The project includes the development of a masterplan as well as a the design of a pilot “stormwater park.”

-These so-called “repetitive loss properties” are a product of the disconnect between the fast-paced development of urban areas and the reality of the low-lying ground.
+This park transfroms so-called “repetitive loss properties,” which are a product of urban development in the floodplain.
 Current digital elevation maps as well as historic surveys reveal the inevitability of flooding within North Miami’s Arch Creek Basin.
-Because many of these lots, and the pilot site specifically, are within residential areas, however, they have the potential to give back to the community in a meaningful way - to be a good neighbor.
-Rather than lay vacant, these lots can increase stormwater capacity and alleviate local floodingby functioning as basins; unlike other forms of stormwater infrastructure that are typically buried underground, however, these sites offer the chance to make visible their function while showcasing South Florida’s unique ecology.
-We envision this pilot site, and other emergent sites, as a register for environmental change that simultaneously grows public awareness, reduces risk locally, and provides a community gathering space.
+Because many of these lots, and the pilot site specifically, are within residential areas, however, they have the potential to give back to the community in a meaningful way - to be a good neighbor - and to propose a bottom-up alternative to stormwater and adaptive land management.

 North Miami, FL; 2019